jonhue/notifications-rails/notification-renderer/README.md

 **Note:** If used together with `group_by_type`, notifications will be grouped first by creation date and then by `:type`.

----

 ## Configuration

-You can configure NotificationRenderer by passing a block to `configure`.
+You can configure notification-renderer by passing a block to `configure`.
 This can be done in `config/initializers/notification-renderer.rb`:

 ```ruby
 NotificationRenderer.configure do |config|